p-senichenkov/theorem-prover/README.md

 `->` is a binary logical operation named "implication", it will be replaced with `¬(x) ∨ (y)` later.

-Operands of each logical operation should be parenthesized.
+Compound operands of each logical operation should be parenthesized.
+Parens may be ommited when operand is simple, i. e. it's:
+* variable;
+* constant;
+* negation;
+* function or predicate.

 Each identifier containing only alphabetical characters, which is not reserved (see table below) becomes a variable: `x`, `Someone`.